satoshi999/AtomPubForPHP/README.md

 The PHP source of interchang PHP with AtomPub API.

 ## Description
 This PHP  is source for interchange between PHP and AtomPub API without mind markup and wsse authorize.
 Modules which to create xml and authorize are implemented in this PHP.
-Just that define parametors you need and generate instance,
-You can interchange data of AtomPub API.
+Just that define parametors you need and generate instance, You can interchange data of AtomPub API.
-However you shold be check how is xml of AtomPub API.
+However you should be check how is xml of AtomPub API.
-Forther some parametors has to use  that along spec of your blog service.
+Further some parametors has to use that along spec of your blog service.
-So, Confirm the item of below before implement this PHP.
+So, Confirm the item of below before that implement this PHP.

 * End point URL of AtomPub API
 * Whether need AtomPub key